 - White Company toiletries

 - Standard rooms have showers only, no tubs

 - Suites offer tubs, an upgrade in space and design, and some have beautiful views overlooking London's most famous architecture

 Excellent common areas including a spacious lobby, rooftop lounge, and cozy restaurant

 Beyond its minimalist rooms, the Doubletree Tower of London has many appealing features.
-The most striking is the Skylounge, a destination bar with floor-to-ceiling windows and a rooftop garden that offers cocktails along with sweeping views over some of London's most iconic architecture including the medieval Tower of London, the modern Gherkin building, and the 19th century St. Paul's Cathedral.
+The most striking is the SkyLounge, a destination bar with floor-to-ceiling windows and a rotating outdoor setup that offers cocktails along with sweeping views over some of London's most iconic architecture including the medieval Tower of London, the modern Gherkin building, and the 19th century St. Paul's Cathedral.

 Separate Bedroom / Living Room Space